 Elastomeric Bearing Pad Role of the Elastomeric Bearing Pad

 Bridge flexibility is primarily achieved by a component called bridge elastomeric bearing pad.
 This is typically made of a strong and pliable material such as neoprene—a type of heavy-duty industrial rubber.
 These pads are placed in between superstructures such as the bridge beam and substructures such as the vertical supports called piers.
 Their primary function is to distribute superstructure loads to the substructure and allow the superstructure to undergo necessary movements in irregular environmental conditions without creating any harmful stresses that might compromise the structural integrity of the bridge.
 When the structural integrity of the bridge is compromised, the bridge could collapse.

 Preventing collapse is not the only function of an elastomeric bearing pad.
 The pads extend the life of bridges by reducing wear and tear on bridge materials.
 The pads help governments save money by delaying the replacement of bridges, much like the way shoes allow human beings to walk long distances.

 Incidentally, elastomeric bearing pads were installed at the location of the Bay Bridge failure as part of a 1999 seismic retrofit project.

-3D Engineering Simulation in Bridge Design
+Elastomeric Design 3D Engineering Simulation in Bridge Design

-Because bridge elastomeric pads are crucial to safe and cost-effective bridge design, elastomeric bearing pads are extensively prototyped and tested before they are used in production.
-Using simulation software as part of the process, it is possible to simulate an elastomeric bearing pad under different design and load assumptions and then observe its behavior.
+Using a simulation software like SimScale as part of the process, it is possible to virtually test an elastomeric bearing pad under different design and load assumptions.
 For example, the bearing pad can be assumed to be composed of an elastomeric material reinforced by steel plates, and three basic load cases can be simulated and observed: 1) compression, 2) compression with shearing, and 3) compression with rotation.